 Theresa graduated from Drake Law School in 2010 and is from St. Louis, Missouri.
 She is currently employed with the New York City Coalition Against Hunger, as the Director of Communications, Government Relations, and Community Organizing.Bryan Dearinger:

-Bryan is currently in his fourth year as a Trial Attorney with the Department of Justice, Civil Division, in Washington D.C.
+Bryan, a 2005 graduate of Drake Law, is currently a Trial Attorney with the Department of Justice, Civil Division, in Washington D.C.
 Bryan came to this position through the Attorney General’s Honors Program.
 Within the Civil Division, Bryan works as a federal trial attorney for the Federal Programs Branch, which litigates on behalf of approximately 100 federal agencies, the President, Cabinet officers, and other government officials.
 The general mission of the Federal Programs Branch is reflected at http://www.justice.gov/civil/fedprog/fedprog_home.html

 .
 Bryan donates time to two separate pro bono organizations in Washington D.C.
 First, he represents petitioner victims of domestic violence—and sometimes their minor children as well—in civil protection order cases in D.C.
 Superior Court as a pro bono trial attorney for the D.C.
 Volunteer Lawyers Project.
 Second, Bryan continues to help staff the family law and domestic violence legal clinic for WEAVE—Washington Empowered Against Violence.Judge Joel Miller:

-Judge Miller has served as the Associate Circuit Judge for Worth County, Missouri, since September, 2006.
+Judge Miller, a 2005 graduate of Drake Law, has served as the Associate Circuit Judge for Worth County, Missouri, since September 2006.
 The Worth County Circuit Court is a court of general jurisdiction, including all criminal, civil, and probate matters that may come before it.
 Judge Miller also presides over all child abuse and child neglect cases by local rule in a five-county area in northwest Missouri.
 Judge Miller works hard to provide fair and efficient justice for those he serves, acting as a living illustration of the mission statement "Serving the Community Through the Rule of Law."
 Judge Miller credits his abilities to serve his home community in part to Drake Law School, the Public Service Scholar Program, and the guidance of his mentors during law school.Jill M. Anderson: